-- experience in providing PSCS services by at least one member of the service provider and/or its managerial staff on projects of a similar scale, nature and complexity. - has attended a generally structured externally-validated health and safety training course that provides at least 16 hours annual health and safety training in relation to providing PSCS services (ideally from a management perspective), (In this context in-house PSCS health and safety training seminars or continuing professional development courses are insufficient), or - has attained some form of formal health and safety post-graduate qualification (for example, a health and safety degree, diploma), or specific additional appropriate health and safety qualifications (for example, a certificate), or - Is a member of a recognised health and safety professional institute. - The minimum standard can be increased by: - o requiring that a higher number (e.g. at least two) of the service provider and/or its managerial staff have a specific level of training as PSCS, or - evidence that they have appropriate PSCS Health and Safety qualifications, and experience in providing the services relevant to the scale, nature and complexity of the project.
+- experience in providing PSCS services by at least one member of the service provider and/or its managerial staff on projects of a similar scale, nature and complexity. - has attended a generally structured externally-validated health and safety training course that provides at least 16 hours annual health and safety training in relation to providing PSCS services (ideally from a management perspective), (In this context in-house PSCS health and safety training seminars or continuing professional development courses are insufficient), or - has attained some form of formal health and safety post-graduate qualification (for example, a health and safety degree, diploma), or specific additional appropriate health and safety qualifications (for example, a certificate), or - Is a member of a recognised health and safety professional institute. - The minimum standard can be increased by: - requiring that a higher number (e.g. at least two) of the service provider and/or its managerial staff have a specific level of training as PSCS, or - evidence that they have appropriate PSCS Health and Safety qualifications, and experience in providing the services relevant to the scale, nature and complexity of the project.
 That is provided such a minimum standard is proportionate to the needs of the contract and is not discriminatory.

-SUB-CRITERION: EDUCATIONAL AND PROFESSIONAL QUALIFICATIONS (Personnel)
+1.5 Main Criteria (Technical and/or Professional Ability) Criterion 3.4b SUB-CRITERION: EDUCATIONAL AND PROFESSIONAL QUALIFICATIONS (Personnel)